matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

  * Guardians may appoint/dismiss members of the Spec Core Team who are in serious breach of the guiding principles.
 This overrides the unanimous consent requirement for the Spec Core Team when appointing new members.
+ * Guardians may also override deadlocks when appointing a Spec Core Team leader (with a >= 75% majority)
  * Guardians must approve changes to the Guiding Principles (above)
  * Guardians are responsible for approving use of the Foundation's assets (e.g. redistributing donations)